lizastark/soft-arcade/conductive_resistive_materials_overview.md

 # Conductive
 These materials are extremely conductive and good for connecting components in a circuit or building switches.
+TEST

 ## Copper taffeta fabric
 This extremely conductive fabric is relatively low cost and great for making circuit traces.